Here at UBC, we strive to build an inclusive community that welcomes people of all genders and sexual identities.

 The Sexual Assault Support Centre (SASC) is part of the AMS, the Student Society at UBC Vancouver.
 SASC is committed to educating, supporting, and empowering people of all genders who are survivors of sexualized violence as well as their friends and family.
 The SASC recognizes that people of any gender identity or expression, especially those who face multiple forms of marginalization, can experience and be affected by sexual violence.
 They are open to folks from all racial, ethnic, class, (dis)ability, and age backgrounds.

-The Sexual Violence Prevention and Response Office is a safe place for faculty, staff, and students who have experienced sexual assault regardless of identity, expression or sexualities, regardless of when or where it took place.
+The Sexual Violence Prevention and Response Office (SVPRO) is a safe place for faculty, staff, and students who have experienced sexual assault regardless of identity, expression or sexualities, regardless of when or where it took place.
 They can help you find a safe place to stay, get help at school or work, accompany you to the hospital, police station, or court, and explain your reporting options.

 Gears and Queers